VimalvDev/Frontend-Lab/00-Notes/JavaScript/02-JS_Core.md

 ```

 ### Scope Chain - Scope Behavior
-- When a variable is not found in the current scope, JavaScript goes outward to find it
+- When a variable is not found in the current scope, JavaScript looks in outer scopes (one by one)
 - In the Example, `c()` can access everything from `b()` and `a()`
 ```js
 function a() { //Parent function